pratidan2925/DevOps-AWS-Interview-Questions/Linux/Linux_README.md

 cat is used to quickly display the full content of a file. more is used to view the content of a file one page at a time, which is useful for long files.
 ---
+# WINDOWS

+ #### Why linux is more secure than windows explain in short.
+             Linux is often seen as more secure than Windows for a few simple reasons:
+Open Source: Since the code is open for everyone to see, many people can check and fix security problems quickly.
+User Permissions: Linux restricts what regular users can do, making it harder for viruses to cause damage.
+Built-In Security: It has strong security tools like SELinux and AppArmor that help protect the system.
+Variety: There are many different versions of Linux, so a virus for one version might not work on another.
+Less Targeted: Fewer people use Linux compared to Windows, so it's less of a target for hackers.
+These factors make Linux generally more secure.

+#### Difference between Linux and windows
+Source Code:
+Linux: Open source, allowing anyone to view, modify, and distribute the code.
+Windows: Closed source, proprietary software owned by Microsoft.
+Cost:
+Linux: Generally free to use and distribute.
+Windows: Requires a paid license.
+User Permissions:
+Linux: Enforces strict user permissions and roles, enhancing security.
+Windows: Uses a user account control system, which is less strict compared to Linux.
+Customization:
+Linux: Highly customizable, from the kernel to the user interface.
+Windows: Limited customization options; changes are mostly superficial (e.g., themes).
+Software Installation:
+Linux: Uses package managers (e.g., apt, yum) to install software from repositories.
+Windows: Software is typically installed using executable (.exe) files from various sources.
+Security:
+Linux: Generally considered more secure due to its permissions system, smaller user base, and open-source nature.
+Windows: More targeted by malware due to its larger user base and popularity.
+Performance:
+Linux: Known for its efficiency and performance, particularly on older hardware.
+Windows: Requires more resources, especially for newer versions.

+#### 3. Explain IIS
+IIS (Internet Information Services) is Microsoft's web server software for hosting websites and applications on Windows servers.
+It provides features for managing, securing, and scaling web services with support for various programming languages and protocols.

+#### 4. What is interpreter and compiler
+An interpreter translates source code into machine code line-by-line and executes it immediately.
+Languages like Python and JavaScript use interpreters. compiler translates the entire source code into machine code at once, creating an executable file.
+Languages like C and C++ use compilers.
+Interpreted languages offer faster development and platform independence but slower execution, while compiled languages offer faster execution and standalone executables but slower development cycles.